 professor Artem R. Oganov

-Skoltech, MIPT, Stony brook University
+Skoltech, MIPT, NPU

 My research, interdisciplinary by nature, marries theoretical crystallography, condensed matter physics, theoretical chemistry, materials science, computational mathematics, and Earth sciences.
 I develop and apply novel computational methods, with the aim of predicting and understanding the behavior of materials (fundamentally interesting or technologically useful materials, planet-forming or synthetic materials, etc. etc.).
 The major goal of my research is to enable computational materials discovery.
 With the help of theory and computation, I aim to understand the factors governing the structure and properties of solids, their structural and electronic transitions - especially under pressure, where conventional rules and models often break down.